nguyentran0212/iegems-website/_posts/2025-08-09-review-HiBy-R3-Pro-2.md

 There are occasional hiccups in daily uses.
 For example, album art might fail to load, or the song list won’t update when you skip tracks.
 These small glitches were mostly resolve after the first firmware update.
 Still, one nagging issue remains: no progressive JPEG support.
 Same SD card?
 On an Android DAP, your album art is full and crisp.
 On the R3 Pro 2, they are often missing, which is a shame as the album arts that actually show up looks quite lovely on the 3.3 inch screen.

-On the plus side, R3 Pro 2 handles multi-CD albums far better than HiBy’s own mobile app does—so yes, you win some, lose some.
+On the plus side, R3 Pro 2 handles multi-CD albums far better than HiBy’s own mobile app does.
+For instance, I have a multi-CD album that HiBy Android App keeps displaying as multiple albums.
+Such problem does not exist in any version of HiBy OS.
+So, yeah, you win some, you lose some.

 **Sound tweaking options:** Yes, it’s a HiBy DAP—so you’re going to find plenty of tools to shape the sound.
 Here’s what’s on offer: